curv3d/curv/README.rst

 Hardware Requirements
 =====================
-Two platforms are currently supported: Linux and macOS.
-I currently test on Ubuntu LTS and macos 10.11.
+Two platforms are currently supported: Linux and MacOS.
+I currently test on Ubuntu LTS and MacOS 10.11.
 Windows support is planned but not scheduled.

 Curv requires direct access to a GPU made by Intel, AMD or Nvidia, using the vendor supplied GPU driver.
+On Macintosh, you need MacOS 10.7 or later.
-On Linux, the GPU needs to be modern enough to be supported by the latest version of the vendor supplied driver.
+On Linux, the GPU needs to be modern enough to be supported by the latest driver version from the GPU vendor.
 Any GPU from 2012 or later will work.
 Some older GPUs may work: check the list of supported hardware for the driver.

 * On Linux, you have 3 choices: